potsawee/seq2seq/README.md

 3. Translating using a trained system

     3.1) Change in run/nmt-translate.sh

         export PATH=<your-anaconda-bin-path>:$PATH
         export PYTHONBIN=<your-python-bin-path>

-    3.2) Set the configurations in run/the nmt-translate.sh script
+    3.2) Set the configurations in the **run/nmt-translate.sh** script
         - load - path to trained model
         - srcfile - source file to be translated (one sentence per line)
         - tgtfile - target file (output)